 - Add the sliced mushrooms, salt and rosemary.
 Saute 10-12 minutes, stirring occasionally, taking your time here, allowing mushrooms to release all their liquid.
 Add the cooking sherry (do not mistake this for sherry vinegar).
 Turn the heat up, and cook this completely off, stirring until most or all of the liquid in the pan has cooked off about 3-4 minutes, and mushrooms glisten.
 Optional: Set aside 1/4 cup mushrooms for garnish.

 - Turn the heat back down to medium, sprinkle the flour over top, stir constantly, toasting it for 1-2 minutes.
 Add one cup of hot stock and stir it in WELL, getting all those browned bits (in corners and bottom) mixed in.
 (A wood spoon works well here.)
-Add the second cup of stock, stirring well to combine, then add the third cup of stock and bring it to a gentle simmer.
-It will thicken slightly.
+Add the second cup of stock, stirring well to combine, then add the third cup of stock and bring it to a gentle simmer, whisking.
+It will thicken.

 - Stir in the sour cream until fully incorporated.